-Declining inflation and interest rates: the monthly consumer price index (CPI) YoY growth reached 3.5% in October 2007 and has bee below that since then, hitting 1.3% in August 2020.
+Declining inflation and interest rates - The monthly consumer price index (CPI) reached 3.5% in October of 2007 and has been below that since then, hitting 1.3% in August of 2020.
 This trend negatively impacted companies that have commodity exposure, many of which are in the value universe.

-Meanwhile, the ten-year US Treasury rate plummeted from 4.5% on 1 October 2007 to 0.68% as of 30 September 2020.
+The 10-year US Treasury rate, meanwhile, plummeted from 4.5% on October 1, 2007 to .68% as of September 30, 2020.
 This has been a negative for financial stocks, which have continued to dominate the value universe and rely on a healthy interest rate spread to generate profits.
-Conversely, falling interest rates have been a positive for growth stocks, as a lower
+Conversely, falling interest rates have been a positive for growth stocks, as a lower discount rate has been applied to future expected cash flows, increasing the net present value of those cash flows.